|State Name||Rhode Island|

-Where is Rhode Island state in the United States?
+Where is Rhode Island?
+Location of Rhode Island in the United States.

 Rhode Island is part of New England.
 While the thirteenth state is known by all as Rhode Island, that is actually its nickname.
 The official name for Rhode Island is the State of Rhode Island and Providence Plantations.
 With the Atlantic Ocean to the south and Connecticut to the west, Rhode Island is situated in a way where Massachusetts is both north and east of Rhode Island.